 Who is this ETF for?
-A word about tax Investors who: Suitable for investors who are looking for income Suitable for investors who want exposure to a portfolio of Canadian equities that seeks income enhancement Suitable for investors who are comfortable with fluctuations in the market value of their investment.
+A word about tax Investors who: Suitable for investors who are looking for income and the opportunity for capital appreciation Suitable for investors looking exposure to fixed income and fixed income-like securities Suitable for investors who are able to accept some variability of returns.
 In general, you'll have to pay income tax on any money you make on an ETF.
 How much you pay depends on the tax laws where you live and whether or not you hold the ETF in a registered plan, such as a Registered Retirement Savings Plan or a Tax-Free Savings Account.
 Keep in mind that if you hold your ETF in a non-registered account, distributions from the ETF are included in your taxable income, whether you get them in cash or have them reinvested.